Jessie J Flaunts Her Booty, Embraces Her Cellulite In Candid Instagram Photo

 Jessie J is hot having the negative comments some Instagram users have left about her body.
 On Thursday, the singer-songwriter took to the popular social media platform to share a candid photo of herself in a black bikini, showcasing her derriere and naturally gorgeous body.

 In the snapshot in question, the “Flashlight” singer is featured with her back to the camera as she dons a black two-piece bikini paired with a matching see-though beach cover-up.
-The 30-year-old British musician is posing close to the ocean near some rocks looking at the water, in a pose that puts her backside in evidence, showing her booty and a few cellulite as well.
+The 30-year-old British musician is posing close to the ocean, near some rocks looking at the water, in a pose that puts her backside in evidence, showing her booty and her cellulite as well.

-As suggested by her caption, some Instagram users took to the comments section to point out the fact, which Jessie J addressed in the caption, as People reported.
+As suggested by her caption, some Instagram users took to the comments section to point out the fact, which Jessie J addressed, as People reported.

 “[F]or those telling me I have cellulite.
 I know.
 I own a mirror,” she wrote, a message she paired with a thumbs up emoji.